The complete guide

 Do I need to be on Google and AI search?

-Yes.
-They're increasingly the same pipeline — AI answers are largely assembled from the same pages and trust signals that rank in search, so a business strong in classic search is usually the one AI tools cite.
-But the formatting that wins a citation is different enough that you should treat AI answers as their own surface, not an afterthought.
+Yes, and they are increasingly the same pipeline.
+AI answers are largely assembled from the same pages and trust signals that rank in search, so a business strong in classic search is usually the one AI tools cite.
+The catch: the formatting that wins a citation is different enough that you should treat AI answers as their own surface, not an afterthought.

 What's the difference between SEO and AI search optimization?

 SEO is about ranking your pages so a person clicks through.
-AI search optimization (sometimes called GEO or AEO) is about becoming the source an AI assistant quotes inside its answer — often without a click.
-They share a foundation of fast, trustworthy, well-structured pages, but AI answers specifically reward content that states the answer plainly up front, cites sources, and is marked up so a machine can extract it cleanly.
+AI search optimization (sometimes called GEO or AEO) is about becoming the source an AI assistant quotes inside its generated answer, often without a click at all.
+They share a foundation of fast, trustworthy, well-structured pages, but they differ in execution: AI answers reward content that states the answer plainly up front, cites sources, and is marked up so a machine can extract it cleanly.

 How long does it take to show up?